openstack-security/openstack-security.github.io/_posts/2016-09-22-maturing-the-security-project.markdown

 new opportunities to innovate on security and create new ways to make OpenStack more secure.

 ## Score Card
-I'm sure this isn't a new idea but I wasn't able to find much good evidence of other teams doing this when I had a quick search.

 I'm proposing a score card for the security project, to ensure we're doing all that we should be doing and identify those areas where we need to improve.
 I've based this on the [Project Team Guide](http://docs.openstack.org/project-team-guide)